Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 add<<<blocks, threadsPerBlock>>>(d_a, d_b, d_c, n);
 ```

-Then it started working.
-I got it running in C. I had to get it running in Rust.
+I ran the program with giant arrays of size 100,000,000.
+It started giving the correct result instead of returning `0`.
+The solution was right there.

+**Fun time!
+I played mindlessly with this program until I lost interest in it.**

+## The Integration
+Once my last toy stopped amusing me, I went on to build a new one.
+I took another building block - **Rust**, and started integrating my Vector Addition program into my library.

-The first step is to separate out the cuda code and the C code.
-I deleted the main function from the cuda code and ran the following to get the ptx output, which we'll feed to our Rust code.
+The first step was to separate the CUDA kernel from the main logic.
+I deleted the main function from the cuda code and ran the following to generate the `ptx` output, which I would consume in the library.

 ```shell
 iron_learn/kernels$ nvcc -c matrix_mul.cu -o matrix_mul.ptx --ptx
 ```

-I also added a flag in the `main` runnable app in my rust program to indicate if the program should be run on CPU or on GPU.
+I also planned to add a new flag in the `main` runnable app in my Rust program to indicate if the program should be run on CPU or on GPU.

-After fixing various issues for around 2 hours, I finally was able to again back on track, this time with a flag to indicate, if I want the program to run on cpu or gpu.
+After fixing various issues for around 2 hours, I was finally on track, this time with a flag to indicate whether I wanted the program to run on cpu or gpu.

-To do this, I had to go through few steps.
-First, I created a Application Context to keep the context alive and it was a great learning altogether.
-Now, the appcontext works as a singleton to hold all my application parameters that I want to keep alive throughout the application.
+To do this, I had to go through a few steps.
+First, I created an application context to keep the CUDA context alive throughout the lifetime of the program.
+CUDA context is slow to initialize, so it is a wise choice to keep the CUDA context alive.

+I used Rust's `OnceLock`.
+This ensures thread safety and prevents race condition - ensuring the global CUDA context was initialized only once.
+It definitely was a great learning altogether.
+The application context works as a **singleton** to hold all my application parameters that I wanted to keep alive throughout the entire run.

 ```Rust
 use std::sync::OnceLock;